som-shahlab/TIMER/README.md

 #### Step 2: Instruction Set Generation with EHR + Prompts

-`async_ehr_prompting.py` uses the async io to call the API and generate the instruction set, based on the materialized ehr records.
-The script supports three prompting methods: `general` and `persona`.
-We are generating based on the context window of 16k.
+`generator.py` uses the async io to call the API and generate the instruction set, based on the materialized ehr records.
+The generation is based on a context window of 16k.

 #### Step 3: Formatting json instruction-response pairs + EHR files
 `python alpaca_format.py`: Parse the generated jsons and convert the synthetic instruction-response pairs into the format of Alpaca instructions (more details refer to [alpaca_data.json](https://github.com/tatsu-lab/stanford_alpaca?tab=readme-ov-file#data-release)):